How The Notorious B.I.G.’s ‘Ready To Die’ Shattered the Myth of Senseless Violence in Street Rap

 While artists like Kid Cudi and others have been framed by the media and their core fan bases as antitheses to gangsta rap because of the ease in which they dish their frailties over sonorous soundscapes, many street artists have been just as open about their mental health struggles.
 Biggie was chief among them with Ready To Die.
 He died at just 24; and 24 years from the release of his seminal studio debut, more attention should be paid not just to his potential as Brooklyn iconography or spot as “King Of New York,” but for his influence on showing hoards of artists after him that it’s OK to be real about mental health.

-Andre Gee is a New York-based freelance writer with work at Uproxx Music, Impose Magazine, and Cypher League.
+Andre Gee is a New York-based journalist.
 Feel free to follow his obvious Twitter musings that seemed brilliant at the moment @andrejgee.